Fernandez-Trincado/KNeighborsBGMDensity2016/README.md

 Author
 --
-J. G. Fernandez-Trincado and Second Co-author here
+J. G. Fernandez-Trincado and A. C. Robin

 Status
 --